 - Consider how your shipping and delivery options influence your customer at point of purchase.
 A recent study by Comscore found that 55% of consumers abandoned an online shopping cart because total shipping costs made the purchase cost more than expected and 60% expect an estimated or guaranteed delivery date at checkout.

-- If you can’t meet consumer expectations, you can easily lose that customer (and all their potential referrals) for life.
+- If you can’t meet consumer expectations with fast online shipping, you can easily lose that customer (and all their potential referrals) for life.

-- Consider outsourcing fulfillment to an expert in ecommerce fulfillment if you would like to increase customer satisfaction and loyalty.
+- Consider outsourcing fulfillment to a dedicated ecommerce fulfillment company that can provide fast online shipping solutions.
+Doing so can help you increase customer satisfaction and loyalty.

 The moral of the story: Austin in August is good, but I’m sure I can find plenty of local hot sauce in Las Vegas that will provide me instant gratification.